-Clark’s brother Deanzer Clark was one of three men arrested in connection a 2003 car accident, which some say was the tipping point of a violent turf war in Richmond.
+Clark’s older brother was one of three men arrested in connection a 2003 car accident, which some say was the tipping point of a violent turf war in Richmond.
 One of the UC Berkeley law students asked Clark about his brother’s case, and a comment he made in the documentary.

 With this reasoning, Clark said that the DA was “pretty much calling me a gang member.”

 Clark was never involved in any violent crimes, but he recalled being paranoid during his teenage years.